 Edmund O. Schweitzer III

-Edmund O. Schweitzer III brought the first microprocessor-based digital protective relay to market, revolutionizing the performance of electric power systems with computer-based protection and control equipment, and making a major impact in the electric power utility industry.
-Previously, utilities relied on bulky relays made of springs, magnets and coils.
-Schweitzer’s more precise, more reliable digital relay was one-eighth the size, one-tenth the weight and one-third the price.
+Edmund O. Schweitzer III invented the first microprocessor-based digital protective relay, revolutionizing the performance of electric power systems with computer-based protection and control equipment, and making a significant impact on the electric power utility industry.

-Schweitzer’s multifunctional digital relay, the SEL 21, in 1984.
-This multifunctional digital relay not only protected power systems; it recorded data, helped locate faults and provided additional innovations that have since become standard features of protective relays.
-The SEL-PRTU, a later device, was the first to enable communication to multiple relays.
+SEL introduced and shipped its first product, the SEL 21, in 1984.
+This multifunctional digital relay not only protected power systems but also recorded data, helped locate faults and provided innovations that have since become standard features of protective relays.
+Also introduced in 1984, the SEL-PRTU was the first device to enable communication to multiple relays.

-Schweitzer’s digital technology led to reduced design work in protection and control systems, flexible operation options and increased reliability, resulting in reduced cost.
-SEL equipment is in service worldwide at voltages from 120 volts through 765 kilovolts, protecting feeders, motors, transformers, capacitor banks, transmission lines and other power apparatus for customers including utility companies, and operations using large amounts of power, like mines, factories, hospitals, universities and data centers.
+Today, SEL is a 100 percent employee-owned company with a worldwide workforce of more than 6,000.
+Its equipment is in service in 168 countries at voltages from 120 volts through 765 kilovolts, protecting feeders, motors, transformers, capacitor banks, transmission lines and other power apparatus.
+Its customers include utility companies and operations using large amounts of power, like mines, factories, hospitals, universities and data centers.
 Schweitzer is not only the founder but serves as the president and chief technology officer of SEL.